Monday, 15 September 2025

 There is also a good ape like face in the fairly common frontal convention, and it also appears defined by a diamond kite shape, as is also on my key (commonly interpreted as an Australopithecus) This however is not bordered by the edges of the find as I usually require, to rule out pareidolia, but we definitively have a genuine polymorphic artifact here so this is a fare interpretation.

-There is also plenty more fairly certain interpretations here that meet the standard figure stone common lexicon and convention: Lion half, hand holding a rock, grazing horse half, and no doubt more through careful examination in person.
+There is also plenty more fairly certain interpretations here that meet the standard figure stones common lexicon and convention: Lion half, hand holding a rock, grazing horse half, and no doubt more through careful examination in person.
 Something to be aware of is a Galapagos like tortoise and/or dinosaur like impression in this find.

 So how old is this find?
 Standard archaeological narrative would tell us this is at maximum 13 thousand years old (Clovis first), but human habitation has already been put back much further for north America, although not directly attributed to Modern Humans as far back as around 100 Thousand years, and even further still for artistic people of Hueyatlaco, 260 thousand years, and if we accept the ape like face description is of an ape and we accept the (extremely dubious narrative) fossil record, then 20 million years old, but I suspect its only a few hundred thousand years at most.